• Skip to primary navigation

 Find ways of exchanging support and encouragement with others pursuing similar goals, such as through a Meetup group, online or in-person support groups, or simply by getting together with friends.
 Keeping your New Year’s resolutions is an “inside job,” but you don’t have to do it alone.
 Connection with others can turn struggle into success.

 The third type of resistance occurs when we’re faced with tasks that are out of alignment with our values.
-Since most people drawn to a vegan lifestyle are oriented toward health, this type of resistance is less likely.
-But in case you’re experiencing some degree of internal conflict, here’s a way to deal with that.
+Since most people drawn to a plant-based lifestyle are oriented toward health, this type of resistance is less likely.
+But if you’re experiencing internal conflict, here’s a way to deal with that.

 Take time to identify what values are motivating your whole food plant-based intentions.
-These values could be related to holistic healing, longevity, the environment or animal rights, for instance.
-By identifying these values you can overcome any resistance arising from conflicting values, for instance, such as needing to honor your family or culture’s traditional foods, which may not be vegan.
+These values could be related to holistic healing, longevity, the environment, or animal rights, for instance.
+By identifying these values, you can overcome resistance from conflicting values, for instance, when you honor your family or culture’s traditional foods, which may not be plant-based.
 Here’s help for determining what’s most important in your life.
 Or, use this free values assessment tool.

 Invest Your Willpower Wisely

 If resistance is one side of the motivation coin, willpower is the other.
-Some scientists believe that willpower is a “limited resource,” meaning that we have a finite amount of it, and once past the threshold of our reserve our ability to exercise willpower becomes considerably more difficult.
+Some scientists believe that willpower is a “limited resource,” meaning that we have a finite amount of it.
+Once past the threshold of our reserve, our ability to exercise willpower becomes considerably more difficult.

 You’ve Got This!

-Wishing you the best of success—I know you can do this!
+Wishing you the best of success in the new year—I know you can do this!
 I hope these tips have been helpful and lead you down a path of health and happiness in the New Year.
 Let me know how it’s going in the comments section below.

 Want more of Plant-Based Cooking?